RandyKnapp/ValheimMods/EpicLoot/patchnotes.md

   * Preventing the rings and leather belt from spawning at 0,0,0 when players join a game
   * Fixing the terminal to work for a ton of commands that were broken
   * Added an asset for each of the crafting materials
+  * Added Biome/Boss/BossDefeatKey configuration to adventuredata.json
+  * Fixing a bug that was causing Auga's compendium to display incorrectly
 ## Version 0.9.1
   * Drop rates can now be globally scaled by using the "Global Drop Rate Modifier" config value
   * Magic Materials can be dropped instead of enchanted items by using the "Items To Materials Drop Ratio" config value.